 Thank you for reading my list of IT predictions for 2017.
 Given how fast things change in the world of technology innovation, odds are high that I will be wrong more than I am right.
 My hope is this list will provide some insight into the areas that our firm Clear Ventures is currently focusing our thesis-driven early stage technology venture investment strategy on.
 I would be delighted to hear from you if you have a passion for building great products, the comments above resonated with you, and you are ready to break out on your own.

 Chris Rust is a Founder and General Partner of Clear Ventures.
-His bio can be found at http://clear.ventures/people/chris-rust/ and https://www.linkedin.com/in/chrisrust.
-Follow him on Twitter @chrisrust, or email him at email@example.com.
+His bio can be found at https://clear.ventures/clear.ventures/people/chris-rust/ and https://www.linkedin.com/in/chrisrust.
+Follow him on Twitter @chrisrust, or email him at [email protected].
 Clear Ventures is a Silicon Valley venture capital firm that is purpose-built to help startup teams win in business technology and technology-enabled services.
 With $121m of committed capital from a world-class investor base, Clear provides capital, connections, and company building assistance from the earliest stages of company creation to bold startup teams so their ideas can grow into market-leading companies.